timojuez/hificon/README.md

 ### Reverse Engineering Amplifiers
 `hifish -f` opens a shell and prints all received data from the amp.
 Meanwhile change settings e.g. with a remote and observe on what it prints.
 This may help you to program an own protocol.

-### Custom amp control software
+### Custom Amp Control Software
-It is possible to create a customised controller that keeps your own program synchronised with the amp.
+It is possible to create an own program that controls the amp and keeps being synchronised with it.
 See ./examples/custom_app.py

-If your development only relies on sending commands to the amp, your requirement is purely the hificon package.
+Your requirement is purely the hificon package.

 ### AVR Emulator
-For testing purposes, there is a Denon AVR software emulator that acts like the amp's Telnet protocol.
+For testing purposes, there is a Denon AVR software emulator that nearly acts like the amp's Telnet protocol.
 Try it out by starting the emulator `hificon_amp_emulator --port [port] --protocol .denon` and connect to it e.g. via the HiFiShell `hifish --protocol .denon --host 127.0.0.1 --port [port]`.

-You can also emulate a shell on the amp that is being defined in your config's [Amp] protocol: `hifish --protocol .emulator`
+You can also emulate the HiFi Shell: `hifish --protocol .emulator`

 ## Troubleshoot